Bernhard Diebold: Life

 Diebold's book "Anarchy in Drama" appeared in 1921.
 It became a standard work, reaching its fourth edition in 1928.
 It has been described as his most significant work, still relevant as a dramaturgy of expressionism, not simply a random set of theatre reviews, but a fundamental unmasking and critique of the spirit of the age (..."die noch|heute gültige Dramaturgie des Expressionismus, nicht etwa eine Sammlung von Theaterreferaten, sondern eine grundlegende Klärung und Kritik des Zeitgeistes.").
 It was also in 1928 that he relocated to Berlin, where alongside Alfred Kerr and Herbert Ihering he established himself as one of the most respected critics of the Weimar years, not merely in respect of theatre, but also covering the newly emerging world of cinema.
 Further books followed, such as "The Wagner question revisited" ("Der Fall Wagner.
 Eine Revision" 1928), based on a planned report on the Bayreuth Festival and "The Book of Good Works 1914–1918" ("Das Buch der guten Werke 1914–1918" 1932) which turned out to be the last book he published during his time in Germany.

 Following the successful Nazi power-grab at the start of 1933 he wrote in support of the restrictive cultural policies implemented by Joseph Goebbels on behalf of the new regime.
 He stayed in Berlin initially.
-However, at the start of 1934 he was served with a work ban because of his Jewish religion, and in 1935 he was excluded from the National Writers' Club ("Reichsschrifttumskammer").
+However, at the start of 1934 he was served with a work ban because of his Jewish religion, and in 1935 he was excluded from the Reich Chamber of Literature.
 He returned to Zürich.
 In 1936 he was still contributing to the Frankfurter Allgemeine Zeitung as a correspondent, but in that year he was served with a writing ban.
 Journalistic contributions continued, now appearing in Swiss papers such as the Neue Zürcher Zeitung, Die Tat and Basler Nationalzeitung, but the volume of his journalism diminished as he set about professional diversification.
 With Julius Marx, between 1935 and 1939 he built up a film distribution business, "THEMA", but the business was unable to attract funding and collapsed.
 He also applied himself as a prose writer, publishing in 1938 an 840 page novel, "Das Reich ohne Mitte", which dealt with the failure of the political centre in Germany.
 His efforts as a prose writer beyond the journalistic milieu brought him no success, however.
 Meanwhile, he continued to contribute to Swiss newspapers, notably Die Tat, for the rest of his life.